jeff-dillon/pool-inspections/README.md

 1. Fork the repo and clone your forked repo to your machine.
-1. Download the [Louisville Metro KY - Inspection Results Pools](https://data.louisvilleky.gov/datasets/LOJIC::louisville-metro-ky-inspection-results-pools/about) data and save as a spreadsheet (Either Excel or Google Sheets will work).
+1. Download the [Louisville Metro KY - Inspection Results Pools](https://data.louisvilleky.gov/datasets/LOJIC::louisville-metro-ky-inspection-results-pools/about) data and save it as a spreadsheet (Either Excel or Google Sheets will work).
-1. When you have completed the exersise, either add your excel to the repo and commit/push it up to GitHub or add a link to your google sheet to the README and commit/push it up to GitHub.
+1. When you have completed the exercise, either add your Excel to the repo and commit/push it up to GitHub or add a link to your Google sheet to the README and commit/push it up to GitHub.
-1. Share your repoo with your mentors if you would like feedback.
+1. Share your repo with your mentors if you would like feedback.

 ## Demo Setup